aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to PPS via C++" h2="C++ API to parse JSON to PPS without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert JSON to PPS within any C++ application in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can parse JSON to PPTX.
-After that, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert JSON to PPS</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based, human-readable format that is used to represent simple data structures and objects.
+PPS (PowerPoint Show) is a file format used by Microsoft PowerPoint to store presentations.
+It is a binary file format that stores the presentation in a single file.
+Converting JSON to PPS is beneficial for those who want to store their data in a more secure and organized manner.

+<h2>How Aspose.Total Helps for JSON to PPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It includes APIs for manipulating documents, spreadsheets, presentations, and images.
+With Aspose.Total for C++, you can easily convert JSON to PPS within any C++ application in two simple steps.

+Firstly, by using Aspose.Cells for C++, you can parse JSON to PPTX.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a wide range of file formats, including XLS, XLSX, XLSB, CSV, ODS, and more.
+With Aspose.Cells for C++, you can easily parse JSON to PPTX.

+After that, by using Aspose.Slides for C++, you can convert PPTX to PPS.
+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate, and convert presentations.
+It supports a wide range of file formats, including PPT, PPTX, PPS, PPSX, PPTM, and more.
+With Aspose.Slides for C++, you can easily convert PPTX to PPS.

+Both APIs come under Aspose.Total for C++ package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It includes APIs for manipulating documents, spreadsheets, presentations, and images.
+With Aspose.Total for C++, you can easily convert JSON to PPS within any C++ application in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}